 ERASMUS+ with Programme Countries

 Like most public universities in Germany, Schmalkalden University of Applied Sciences participates in the European Union's ERASMUS+ programme (KA103).
-Expressions of this participation are a valid ERASMUS Charter and the so-called ERASMUS Policy Statement, which explains the orientation of ERASMUS activities at Schmalkalden University.
+Expressions of this participation are a valid ERASMUS Charter for the programme period 2021-2027 and the so-called ERASMUS Policy Statement, which explains the orientation of ERASMUS activities at Schmalkalden University.
 Through the "ERASMUS+" programme, domestic students can study abroad and domestic lecturers can teach at one of our partner universities in Europe; they benefit from scholarships on the one hand and from a clear process flow on the other.
 KA103 projects are carried out regularly and the contact person for ERASMUS mobility is the university's ERASMUS coordinator.
 The ERASMUS code of the university is "D SCHMALK01" and the PIC is "953813611".

 ERASMUS+ with Partner Countries